emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

   )
   ```

-Before creating the above data bridge, please use the following SQL statements to create data table `emqx_messages` in MySQL database for storing the client ID, topic, payload, and create time of every message.
+Before creating the above data bridge, please use the following SQL statements to create data table `emqx_messages` in MySQL database for storing the client ID, topic, payload, and creating time of every message.

   ```sql
   CREATE TABLE emqx_messages (